Digital marketers use a variety of digital marketing methods to communicate with customers and promote sales and activities

 - The role is largely office based with a lot of communication by phone, email and conference calls.
 You may also communicate with colleagues through a digital workflow planner.

-- Travel may be required especially in agency roles where visits to clients are an essential part of the job.
+- Travel may be required, especially in agency roles where visits to clients are an essential part of the job.

-- Self-employment or freelance work is possible for experienced digital marketers who typically choose to become independent consultants.
+- Self-employment or freelance work is possible for experienced digital marketers who choose to become independent consultants.

-- advertising, media and communications;
+- advertising, media and communications

-- business and technology;
+- business and technology

-- creative design;
+- creative design

 Most marketing graduate training schemes require a 2:1 degree.
 You'll need to be flexible in terms of geographical location as competition is usually intense.
-Due to the competitive nature of the industry, entry into graduate marketing roles with an HND or foundation degree is less likely, unless you have substantial, relevant experience.
+Due to the competitive nature of the industry, entry into graduate marketing roles with a HND or foundation degree is less likely, unless you have substantial, relevant experience.

 A range of postgraduate qualifications in digital marketing are offered by the: